 We carried out a second Phase 1 single ascending dose pharmacokinetic clinical trial in five healthy subjects in which each subject, in a fasted state, was dosed with 600 mg, 900 mg, and 1200 mg of BNC210 tablet formulation with a wash-out period of at least five days between treatments.
 For comparison, the results of the 300 mg dose in fasted subjects from a previous study using the tablet formulation is included in the dataset.
 The plasma concentrations and exposures measured in fasted healthy volunteers increased in a dose proportional manner, demonstrating improved dose linearity with the tablet formulation compared to the liquid suspension.
-Furthermore, the data show that the tablet formulation of BNC210 at doses of 900 mg or higher can reach blood levels required to achieve exposures (25 mg,hr/L), which the pharmacometric analysis predicts will give statistically significant changes from placebo on total CAPS-5 scores in PTSD patients.
-Finally, the BNC210 tablet formulation had a rapid absorption profile reaching maximal concentrations in the blood between 45 to 105 minutes, potentially making it a well-suited formulation for treatment of acute anxiety in SAD patients in the proposed Phase 2 PREVAIL trial.
+The BNC210 tablet formulation had a rapid absorption profile reaching maximal concentrations in the blood between 45 to 105 minutes, potentially making it a well-suited formulation for treatment of acute anxiety in SAD patients in the ongoing Phase 2 PREVAIL trial.
 BNC210 was observed in this study to be well tolerated at all dose levels tested.